Baobear520/E-commerce-Parser/README.md

 ## Project Description
 This project is a web scraping application designed to collect product data from the Saks Off 5th e-commerce website using parallel multi-threading and asynchronous HTTP requests for scraping.
 The script also supports the usage of proxies to avoid IP bans and throttling.
-It uses Selenium WebDriver to emulate users' actions in Chrome browser and scrape the links to desired products and Beautiful Soup to extract structured product information such as names, prices, descriptions, and other details.

 ## Features